agourlay/cornichon/README.md

 This is extremely low level and you should never write your test like that.

-Fortunately a bunch of built-in steps and primitive building bloc is already available.
+Fortunately a bunch of built-in steps and primitive building blocs are already available.

 ## Built-in steps